 - Additional Information

-ESF faculty/staff who plan to conduct an international program or academic course abroad must obtain approval from their 1) academic department; 2) the Associate Provost for Instruction and Dean of the Graduate School; 3) The Director of Business Affairs (or designee); 4) the Provost & Vice President of Academic Affairs; 5) the Coordinator of International Education; and 6) the SUNY system Office of International Programs on the forms included below.
+ESF faculty/staff who plan to conduct an international program or academic course abroad must obtain approval from their 1) academic department; 2) the Associate Provost for Instruction and Dean of the Graduate School; 3) The Director of Business Affairs (or designee); 4) the Provost & Vice President; 5) the Coordinator of International Education; and 6) the SUNY system Office of International Programs on the forms included below.

 Leaders of international programs must adhere to all ESF and SUNY policies and procedures regarding international travel and student programs.
 Please review the guidebook below to aid you as you go about developing an ESF Short-Term International Program.

 Time Line for Developing a SUNY-ESF Short-Term International Academic Program

 Program leaders are required to plan for an international course offering at least 8 months in advance of when the proposed travel will take place.
 Please use the time line below to aid you in your planning.
 Please note that courses will be approved on a case-by-case basis according to the established deadlines; individuals deviating from the time line below assume the risk that their course may not be approved.

 |6 months prior to departure||

 |1 month prior to departure||

 Please type information directly into the form and print.